ManticoreGamesInc/platform-documentation/src/tutorials/modeling_basics.md

 ![ModelingBasics](../img/ModelingBasics/image11.png "Modeling Screenshot"){: .center loading="lazy" }

-I added some fruit to our plate for more detail and color.
+Some fruit was added to the plate for more detail and color.
 The addition of different shapes and textures makes our pancakes more visually appealing.

 ![ModelingBasics](../img/ModelingBasics/image9.png "Modeling Screenshot"){: .center loading="lazy" }